Maycoooz/ELT_olist/README.md

 5. Assign the role: **BigQuery User**
 6. Click **Save**

-Once added, the group member can log into [console.cloud.google.com](https://console.cloud.google.com), navigate to BigQuery, and browse and query all datasets.
+Once added to GCP, the group member can log into [console.cloud.google.com](https://console.cloud.google.com), navigate to BigQuery, and browse and query all datasets.

 ---

 ### Step 1 — Clone the repo

+> Accept the GitHub collaborator invite from Marcus before cloning, otherwise you will not be able to push changes.

 ```bash
 git clone <repo-url>
 cd ELT_olist